rickosborne/cascades/md/18-2-8-daybreak.md

 I pulled away the box of tissues that fit there, ripping open its cardboard and extracting the entire stack of paper.

 I moved back to Terry, stretched wide the elastic of his mask, and jammed the tissues between it and his face, positioning them along the wound.
-I pulled the elastic tight and he flinched, though he was still too dazed to put up a fight.
+I pulled the elastic tight, eliciting a flinch, though he was still too dazed to put up a fight.
 I hoped the tissues would help staunch the blood, but I wasn't sure.

 I pulled myself along the wall back to the galley and looked ahead at the passengers.
-Pamela's voice had stopped and I could see her walking back along the aisle toward me, pausing to push down people into crash positions.
+Pamela's voice had stopped.
+I could see her walking back along the aisle toward me, pausing to push down people into crash positions.

 I looked at the arrival clock: 6:58.